 Today’s prosperity gospel features revamped, slicker, prettier, younger versions of those projects.
 Like Tezos (Ethereum 2: Electric Boogaloo), Eos (Also Ethereum 2: Electric Boogaloo), Cardano (also Ethereum 2: Electric Boogaloo), DFinity (again, Ethereum 2: Electric Boogaloo), Augur (Truthcoin 2: Electric Boogaloo), Gnosis (Augur 2: Electric Boogaloo), Filecoin (StorJ 2: Electric Boogaloo), and…

-The latest of these is a proposed cryptocurrency called Basecoin (Bitshares 2: Electric Boogaloo) which, we learn, has received investment from a smattering of reputable traditional VC firms (including Andreessen Horowitz and Bain Capital Ventures) as well as the top crypto-only outfits (Pantera, DCG and Polychain).
+The latest of these is a proposed cryptocurrency called Basecoin (Bitshares 2: Electric Boogaloo) (UPDATE: which has since renamed itself Basis) which, we learn, has received investment from a smattering of reputable traditional VC firms including Andreessen Horowitz and Bain Capital Ventures, as well as the top crypto-only outfits including Pantera, DCG and Polychain.

 The product?
 To create what Coindesk calls